fatimafouda/Customer_Segementation/README.md

 ## Steps:
 1. Preprocessing:
-  i.
-Assess missing data from columns and rows ii.
-Re-encode categorical and mixed type columns iii.
-Create a cleaning function iv.
-Scale and impute the data
+  * Assess missing data from columns and rows
+  * Re-encode categorical and mixed type columns
+  * Create a cleaning function
+  * Scale and impute the data
 2. Perform Dimensionality Reduction using PCA
 3. Apply Clustering using KMeans
 4. Compare Customer Data to Demographics Data